phusion/phusion-server-tools/README.md

 `watch-queue` combines the `watch` tool with `display-queue`.
 It continuously displays the latest queue statistics and highlights changes.

-### purge-queue - Removes all messages from a local RabbitMQ queue
+### purge-queue - Remove all messages from a local RabbitMQ queue

 `purge-queue` removes all messages from given given RabbitMQ queue.
 It connects to a RabbitMQ server on localhost on the default port.
 Note that consumed-but-unacknowledged messages in the queue cannot be removed.

     purge-queue <QUEUE NAME HERE>

+### notify-if-queue-becomes-large - Monitor RabbitMQ queue sizes

+This script monitors all RabbitMQ queues on the localhost RabbitMQ installation and sends an email if one of them contain more messages than a defined threshold.
+You can configure the settings in `config.yml`.

 ### truncate